Deadlift Strength for Women: 6 Proven Tips To Hit A New PR

 Plate Pinches

-Place two plates together.
-Grip the top edges of the plates with your fingers on one side and your thumb on the other side.
-Your hand should be in a pinch position.
-Hold the plates for as long as possible.
+Take two weight plates and pinch them together by the smooth sides, with your fingers on one side and your thumb on the other.
+Hold for as long as you can.

 Wrist Curls